1736 Assistant Director of Publications

 Experience: At least three years of experience as a graphic designer is required.
 An understanding of design and typography, and the process of creating a publication through all its phases from concept through printing is required.
 Extensive experience in Macintosh desktop publishing (including such software as InDesign, QuarkXpress, Adobe Photoshop, and Adobe Illustrator) is required.
 Supervisory experience is required.
 Experience in a university setting is preferred.

 Effort: The scope of the position occasionally requires working additional hours to complete jobs and to attend press checks, and an extensive amount of time working at a computer workstation.
-Requires occasional lifting of printed materials weighing up to thirty-five pounds.
+This position may occasionally lift and carry printed materials weighing up to thirty-five pounds.

 1. Produces effective publications, including high profile projects, from concept to delivery by participating in project interviews with clients, developing concepts and designs, directing photo shoots, presenting layouts to clients, producing mock-ups and electronic files, developing printing specifications, coordinating with Procurement Services on bidding of printing projects, and arranging for the printing of publications with both on-campus and off-campus printers.